 The key design decisions for this project involve your design choices for communication that will dictate the specifics of the interfaces between the layers and the concurrency control mechanisms that you employ (e.g., semaphores, shared memory, pipes, processes and/or threads).
 Your design proposal must identify your choices.
-Warning: do not get too fancy by using mechanisms that you have not used previously.
+Warning: do not get too fancy by using techniques that are overkill or mechanisms you have not used previously.